 On the political front, many Asian states are experiencing profound historical transitions, accompanied by numerous uncertainties.
 Economically, the vast majority of countries in the region continue to experience phenomenal growth, creating numerous profitable business opportunities and transforming the region into a new economic powerhouse.
 In the security arena, many potential regional flashpoints remain, including the Korean Peninsula, the Taiwan issue, the South China Sea dispute, regional arms races, resource scarcity, environmental degradation, and the rising influence of religious fundamentalism.

-At the heart of the region lie the concerns associated with the rise of China as an economic and military powerhouse, the emergence of India, a more assertive Japan and the evolving role of the United States.
+At the heart of the region lie the concerns associated with the rise of China as an economic and military powerhouse, the emergence of India, a more proactive Japan and the evolving role of the United States.
 The rise of ASEAN as an international organisation plays a crucial role in shaping the relationships among major powers and in cultivating East Asian regionalism.
 All these issues will have profound global implications, and are of unquestionable relevance to many professions with interests that intersect developments in Asia.

 Under this programme, students are instantly connected and attuned to the latest developments in the region with ample opportunities to meet diplomats, policymakers and prominent Asian specialists from think tanks, non-profit organisations and universities throughout the world.
 Students will also have the opportunity to acquire new linguistic skills by taking Bahasa Indonesia, Mandarin, Korean or Japanese language classes.
 The cutting edge knowledge and skills offered in this programme will benefit students in their professional careers in the private or public sector.